gauthampughaz/earthosys-tsunami-prediction/README.md

 # Earthosys

-Earthosys predicts the ”Tsunami” in advance and reports the details to the nearby coast by incorporating modern technologies such as Machine Learning, Internet of Things, Cloud IoT Platform, ANN Chatbots, and Android.
+Earthosys aims to predict tsunamis using the NASA and NOAA datasets and report the details to the nearby coast by incorporating technologies such as Machine Learning, Internet of Things, Cloud IoT Platform, ANN Chatbots, and Android.